Pattern Imprinted Concrete Driveway FAQ’s

 What about edges and drainage?

-Edges can be curved either using flexible plastic or using other restrainers such as the increasingly popular ‘bull nose edging.‘
+Driveway edges can be curved either using flexible plastic or using other restrainers such as the increasingly popular ‘bull nose edging.‘

 A pattern imprinted concrete installation can also sit flush or slightly raised of a lawn area.
 There is a wide choice of edging options available with this decorative paving product.